Milwaukee: Highways

 Three of Wisconsin's Interstate highways intersect in Milwaukee.
 Interstate 94 (I-94) comes north from Chicago to enter Milwaukee and continues west to Madison.
 The stretch of I-94 from Seven Mile Road to the Marquette Interchange in Downtown Milwaukee is known as the North-South Freeway.
 I-94 from downtown Milwaukee west to Wisconsin 16 is known as the East-West Freeway.

 I-43 enters Milwaukee from Beloit in the southwest and continues north along Lake Michigan to Green Bay via Sheboygan and Manitowoc.
 I-43 southwest of I-41/I-894/US 41/US 45 Hale Interchange is known as the Rock Freeway.
 I-43 is cosigned with I-894 East and I-41/US 41 South to I-94 is known as the Airport Freeway.
 At I-94, I-43 follows I-94 to the Marquette Interchange.
 I-43 continues north known as the North-South Freeway to Wisconsin Highway 57 near Port Washington.

 Approved in 2015, Interstate 41 follows I-94 north from the state line before turning west at the Mitchell Interchange to the Hale Interchange and then north to Green Bay via Fond du Lac, Oshkosh and Appleton.
 I-41/US 41/US 45 from the Hale Interchange to Wisconsin Hwy 145 is known as the Zoo Freeway.

 Milwaukee has two auxiliary Interstate Highways, I-894 and I-794.
 I-894 bypasses downtown Milwaukee on the west and south sides of the city from the Zoo Interchange to the Mitchell Interchange.
 I-894 is part of the Zoo Freeway and the Airport Freeway.
 I-794 extends east from the Marquette Interchange to Lake Michigan before turning south over the Hoan Bridge toward Milwaukee Mitchell International Airport, turning into Highway 794 along the way.
 This is known as the Lake Freeway.

 Milwaukee is also served by three US Highways.
 U.S. Highway 18 (US 18) provides a link from downtown to points west heading to Waukesha along Wells Street, 17th/16th Streets, Highland Avenue, 35th Street, Wisconsin Avenue, and Blue Mound Road.
 US 41 and US 45 both provide north–south freeway transportation on the western side of the city.
 The freeway system in Milwaukee carries roughly 25% of all travel in Wisconsin.

-Milwaukee County is also served by several Wisconsin highways.
-These include the following:
+Milwaukee County is also served by several Wisconsin highways, namely 24, 32, 36, 38, 57, 59, 100, 119, 145, 175, 181, 190, 241, and 794.